linarkou/spring-ai-clickhouse-store/README.md

 # ClickHouse

-This section walks you through setting up `ClickHouseVectorStore` to store document embeddings and perform similarity searches.
+This document walks you through setting up `ClickHouseVectorStore` to store document embeddings and perform similarity searches.

 ## What is ClickHouse